ChungWasawat/dtc_mlops_project/infrastructure/README.md

     - add this path to `Path` of system environment variable
     - `terraform --version` to check if it is installed successfully
 2. to keep terraform state on S3, need to create a bucket manually first
-3. set values in varaibles.tf
+3. set values in varaibles.tf to set name of bucket, region, etc.
+    - and other variables.tf in modules folder, for each AWS service
 4. after that, use terraform command to create or delete resources
     - `terraform init`
     - `terraform plan`